Profzzor/PySecPolicy/README.md

 - **Purpose:** This subkey contains a (Default) value that stores the raw binary version of the account's SID.
 - **Redundancy:** This might seem redundant because the parent key is already named with the SID string.
 The key name is for registry organization, while this value provides the raw binary SID that can be read programmatically by system services.
-- **Absence:** As we discovered during our debugging, **not every account key has this subkey**.
+- **Absence:** As we can see, **not every account key has this subkey**.
 For well-known principals (like S-1-1-0, "Everyone"), the system may omit this key, as the SID is globally known.
 This is why relying on the parent key's name is the most robust way to identify the SID.

 ## **3. SecDesc (Security Descriptor)**